Since 2004, revealing pleasure at work!

 I wanted to thank you for the help you gave me.
 We may not have come to the right conclusion together, but you taught me to create a personal reflection and to think about myself.
 A skill that now serves me on a daily basis."

-This underscores this very important element in the contributions of career coaching: AUTONOMY
+This underlines a very important element in the benefits of career coaching: autonomy.

-In this example, we can see that the student's desires or priorities evolve, but the student is autonomous and takes on his or her own reflection, allowing him or her to reach HIS or her goal.
+In this example, we can clearly see that desires or priorities change, but the student is autonomous and resumes his or her thinking on his or her own, enabling him or her to reach HIS or her goal.

 You are not only choosing a profession but a life and especially the way of life that goes with it, that is why it is important to invest in a process of projection.
 Any decision must be nourished by a process of reflection and introspection which can take time.
 Don't choose a career in a hurry from a CIO catalog or by taking an orientation test, because the impact on your life will not be felt in the short term, but in the medium or long term.